twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeLnum** – Used with **Numerals: Lining Figures (lnum)**.
 Glyphs with `.lnum` at the end of PostScript names should be present to generate this feature.
 * **IncludeLoclCommon** – Used with **Localized Forms (locl): Common Localized Forms (CAT, NLD, TRK, ROM)**.
 This feature is used for Catalan (`CAT`) to replace l· with the character from *Latin Extended-A*, Dutch and Flemish (`NLD` and `FLE`) to replace ij and íj́ with its own ligatures, Turkish (`TRK`) and other Turkic languages to replace i for case sensitivity and Romanian or Moldavian (`ROM` or `MOL`) to replace ş and ţ (cedilla) with ș and ț (comma).
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) originally used this feature in his fonts to substitute Roman numerals.
 He used the `hlig`/`hist` feature instead in his fonts.
 * **IncludeLoclCustom** – Used with **Localized Forms (locl): Custom Localized Forms (loclLANG)**.
 This feature supports only languages with Arabic, Greek, Hebrew or Latin scripts.
 It may be used for some languages, e.g. to change the acute in áéíóú (őű) for Hungarian (`HUN`) or ćńóśź for Polish (`POL`), change letter designs in Bulgarian (`BGR`), Macedonian (`MKD`) or Serbian (`SRB`) or to use tighter thin space metrics in French (`FRA`).
 The Munson Roman font was used in the OpenType Designer using s acute for Polish localized forms, both uppercase and small caps as shown in the manual.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) originally used this feature in his fonts to substitute Roman numerals.
 * **IncludeMedi** – Used with **Medial Forms (medi, med2)**.
 This feature uses medial characters from the *Arabic* ranges of Unicode if the glyphs exist.
-The second feature is used only for Syriac.
+The second feature is used only for Syriac if the glyphs exist.
 * **IncludeNalt** – Used with **Other Forms and Variants: Alternate Annotation Forms (nalt)**.
 This feature uses either glyphs with a `.nalt` suffix or circled characters from the *Enclosed Alphanumerics* block and initial, isolated, medial or terminal characters from the *Arabic* ranges of Unicode if the glyphs exist.
 The Verajja font was used in the OpenType Designer using the number six as shown in the manual.
 * **IncludeOnum** – Used with **Numerals: Oldstyle Figures (onum)**.
 Glyphs with `.onum` at the end of PostScript names should be present to generate this feature.
 The Mandala font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.
 * **IncludeOrdinals** – Used with **Other Forms and Variants: Ordinals (ordn)**.
 It creates a numero substitution (capital N and small o with or without full stop) if the glyph exists in the *Letterlike Symbols* block of Unicode and substitutions for letters and numbers.
 The numero character is included in encodings for languages with Cyrillic script (e.g. Windows CP1251 - Cyrillic).
 * **IncludeOrdinalsExt** – Used with **Other Forms and Variants: Ordinals (ordn): Extended (use .ordn or .sups for all letters)**.
-If no glyphs ending with `.ordn` or `.sups` are found it creates substitutions for a to ª (feminine ordinal) and o to º (masculine ordinal) if the glyphs exist.
+If no glyphs that end with `.ordn` or `.sups` are found, it creates substitutions for a to ª and o to º if these glyphs exist.
 * **IncludeOrnaments** – Used with **Other Forms and Variants: Ornaments (ornm)**.
 The first method uses the bullet.
-[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace bb/bp/bq/wk/wr with chess pieces.
+[Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts to replace bb, bp, bq, wk and wr by chess pieces.
 * **IncludePetiteCapitals** – Used with **Other Forms and Variants: Petite Capitals (pcap, c2pc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin, Greek and Cyrillic alphabets with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 * **IncludePnum** – Used with **Numerals: Proportional Figures (pnum)**.
 Glyphs with `.pnum` at the end of PostScript names should be present to generate this feature.
 * **IncludeSalt** – Used with **Other Forms and Variants: Stylistic Alternates (uses ss01) (salt)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature as a contextual substitution to substitute only the first capital letter of a word in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna, and Verajja for decorative drop capitals.
-Example font without the feature: Agency FB from Microsoft products (glyphs unmapped).
+Example font without the feature using unencoded glyphs: Agency FB from Microsoft products.
 * **IncludeSinf** – Used with **Numerals: Scientific Inferiors (sinf)**.
 * **IncludeSmallCapitals** – Used with **Other Forms and Variants: Small Capitals (scap, c2sc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only the Latin, Greek and Cyrillic alphabets and punctuation with diacritics for Classical Sanskrit (not Vedic Sanskrit with additional diacritics like ā́ī́ḷ́l̃m̐ṝ́ū́).
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only glyphs for the Latin alphabet, numbers and þḃḋḟġḣk̇l̇ṁṅṗṙṡṫḅḍg̣ḷṃṇṛṣṭ (without this feature).
 Most fonts use their own glyphs (e.g. Letter Gothic Std, Lithos Pro, Trajan Pro, etc. etc. etc. from Adobe products).
 * **IncludeStylisticSets** – Used with **Other Forms and Variants: Stylistic Sets (ss01-ss20)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a contextual substitution for decorative drop capitals in Cankama, Garava, Jivita, Lekhana, Mandala, Odana, Pali, Sukhumala, Talapanna and Verajja (colored).
 The IBM Plex Sans font was used for the feature as shown in the Enrich Your Fonts With OpenType Features tutorial.